Yang Guo: Fictional character biography

-Yang Guo joins the Ancient Tomb School as Xiaolongnü's apprentice and they live together in the Ancient Tomb for many years.
-During this time, they develop a romantic relationship, rendering their master-apprentice relationship merely superficial.
-Yang Guo meets Guo Jing and Huang Rong later and they immediately oppose his decision to marry Xiaolongnü.
-A romantic relationship between master and apprentice is regarded as highly taboo according to the prevailing norms of the wulin (martial artists' community).
-Yang Guo's impulsive personality and lack of respect for other senior martial artists, compounded by the rebellious streak in him, makes the situation worse.
-He then leaves with Xiaolongnü.
+Unable to stand the bullying, Yang Guo flees Quanzhen and wanders into a nearby tomb, where he is taken in by the Ancient Tomb Sect and eventually becomes Xiaolongnü's apprentice.
+During their time together, they develop a romantic relationship.
+When Yang Guo meets the Guos again later, they oppose his decision to marry Xiaolongnü since a romance between master and apprentice is considered taboo in the wulin.
+Yang Guo's impulsiveness and lack of reverence for other senior wulin members, compounded by a rebellious streak in him, leads to a heated quarrel between him and the wulin, after which he leaves with Xiaolongnü.